Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/decide-auton-movement/entry.typ

   LemLib uses a boomerang controller in order to be able to move the robot to a specified rotation.
 It does this by following an intermediary carrot point.

+  Assuming the following variables:
+  - $d_"lead"$ is a constant set by us that dictates how far away the carrot point
+  - $x_"current"$ is the x value of the robot's current position.
+  - $y_"current"$ is the y value of the robot's current position.
+  - $x_"carrot"$ is the x value of the carrot point's position.
+  - $y_"carrot"$ is the y value of the carrot point's position.
+  - $x_"target"$ is the x value that the robot is moving to.
+  - $y_"target"$ is the y value that the robot is moving to.
+  - $theta_"target"$ is the rotation that the robot is moving to.
+  - $d_"lead"$ is a constant set by the user that controls how far away the carrot point is from the target point.

   #nb_admonition(
     type: "equation",
   )[
-    Assuming the following variables:
-    - $d_"lead"$ is a constant set by us that dictates how far away the carrot point is from the end point.

     $ h = sqrt(x_"current" - x_"target" + y_"current" - y_"target") $
     $ x_"carrot" = x_"target" - h sin(theta_"target") * d_"lead" $
     $ y_"carrot" = y_"target" - h cos(theta_"target") * d_"lead" $